victorpopkov/cask-tools/doc/cask-homepage.md

 #### Path has changed _(path)_

-This rule helps to find URLs where path has been changed.
+It helps to find URLs where path has been changed.

 Example: